 Under this option, the seller would sell a 50% or greater ownership interest in the company but still retain a minority interest.
 This would allow the seller to still receive a portion of future profits, which would be advantageous if the company was in a growth phase.
 This option would be appealing to a buyer as they would have control and would be able to make decisions for the company, while also retaining the knowledge, expertise and relationships developed by the seller.
 This is more of a hands-off option where the seller will no longer have control to make company decisions and may not need to be present on a day-to-day basis.

 Option #3: Sell 100% but include an earnout option

 An earnout is a contractual agreement, agreed upon at the time of the sale, that allows the seller to obtain additional, future payments in the event the company achieves specific milestones or financial goals as defined in the contract.
 The seller would sell a 100% ownership interest in the company but include an earnout provision in the purchase agreement where he or she receives future, additional payments for an agreed upon period of time.
 This option is commonly used to bridge the gap between the purchase price being sought by the seller and the amount the buyer is willing to pay at closing.
 It also allows the seller to still benefit from the future growth and profits of the company while no longer taking part in company operations or decisions.

 The options above provide resolutions for owners who are wanting to exit their business but still receive benefits on the future success of their companies or take on a smaller role within the company while gradually handing the reigns off to a new owner.
 Owners should consider their specific situation and determine which option(s) work best for them.
-Anders has Forensic and Litigation advisors to help understand the true value of the business and Business Transition Planning advisors to help maximize value and exit your business.
+Anders has Forensic, Valuation and Litigation advisors to help understand the true value of the business and Business Transition Planning advisors to help maximize value and exit your business.
 Contact an Anders advisor below to learn more.All Insights